Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Introduction

+The Large Electron-Positron (LEP) Collider at CERN reported in 2003 a mild excess with a local significance of 2.3$\sigma$ in the search for a new Higgs boson ($S$) in the range of 95\,GeV-100\,GeV using the process $e^+e^-\rightarrow ZS$ with $S\to b\bar b$~\citep{LEPWorkingGroupforHiggsbosonsearches:2003ing}, called Higgsstrahlung.
 Renewed interest in this excess emerged in 2018 when the CMS experiment released an analysis with an excess at $\approx 95$\,GeV in the di-photon invariant mass spectrum based on run-1 and partial run-2 data~\citep{CMS:2018cyk}.
-This result was later updated to include the full run-2 data, resulting in local (global) significance of 2.9$\sigma$ (1.3$\sigma$)~\citep{CMS:2023yay}.
-Furthermore, ATLAS reported a smaller but consistent excess of 1.7$\sigma$ (locally) at the same mass~\citep{ATLAS:2023jzc} in di-photon final states and a 2.8$\sigma$ indication in the search for additional Higgs bosons in $\tau^{+} \tau^{-}$ was found by CMS~\citep{CMS:2022goy}.\footnote{Note that even though there is no dedicated ATLAS search in this channel, the side-band in the measurement of the Higgs boson cross-section in $\tau^{+} \tau^{-}$ final state~\citep{ATLAS:2022yrq} shows no excess, resulting in a reduction of the significance by approximately a factor $\sqrt 2$.
+This result was later updated to include the full run-2 data, resulting in local (global) significance of 2.9$\sigma$ (1.3$\sigma$)~\citep{CMS:2024yhz}.
+Furthermore, ATLAS reported a smaller but consistent excess of 1.7$\sigma$ (locally) at the same mass~\citep{ATLAS:2024bjr} in di-photon final states and a 2.8$\sigma$ indication in the search for additional Higgs bosons in $\tau^{+} \tau^{-}$ was found by CMS~\citep{CMS:2022goy}.\footnote{Note that even though there is no dedicated ATLAS search in this channel, the side-band in the measurement of the Higgs boson cross-section in $\tau^{+} \tau^{-}$ final state~\citep{ATLAS:2022yrq} shows no excess, resulting in a reduction of the significance by approximately a factor $\sqrt 2$.
 Furthermore, also CMS finds no excess in $b$-associated production of a Higgs in the di-tau channel at around 95\,GeV.} In addition, an $\approx 2.5\sigma$ excess (at $\approx 95$\,GeV) has been found in the $W^{+} W^{-} \rightarrow \ell^{+} \ell^{-} \nu \nu, \ell = e, \mu$ channel~\citep{Coloretti:2023wng} by recasting the corresponding ATLAS and CMS SM Higgs analyses~\citep{CMS:2022uhn,ATLAS:2022ooq}.
-Upon combining these channels, the global significance of the excesses at $\approx 95$\,GeV is 3.4$\sigma$~\citep{Bhattacharya:2023lmu}.\footnote{In the combination of Ref.~\citep{Bhattacharya:2023lmu} the LEP excess was used to narrow down the mass range to reduce the look-elsewhere effect but not including directly in the calculation of the significance.} The ATLAS and CMS collaborations~\citep{ATLAS:2024bjr,CMS:2024yhz} conducted a search for a scalar boson in the mass range of 60 to 110~GeV in the diphoton final state, with no significant excess observed.